alvchan/kno/README.md

 Kno is more than just a way for me to store information, it is also meant as a way to distribute said info via GitHub to others.
 I permit anyone to use it as they'd like and only request that they give feedback where appropriate.
+Notes will be released on a rolling basis, i.e. as I complete and polish them.